CrazyIvanTR/umamusume-auto-train-text-guide/BluestacksGuide.md

 PS: Haru would be proud.
 **********************
-# Important
-For now, the only version of the bot that works with bluestacks is [here](https://github.com/CrazyIvanTR/umamusume-auto-train/tree/bluestacks_work).
-I'll see about getting it added to the main repo.

 # Bluestacks Guide
 This is an extention to the readme, for a beginner guide on how to make the bot work, you should read the readme file here.